Vegan Italian Wedding Soup - Supper With Michelle

 • 1 pinch red chili flakes, optional

-• ½ cup acini di pepe pasta, or another small pasta like orzo or ditalini
+• ½ cup acini di pepe pasta

-• 2 cups escarole, roughly chopped (kale or spinach works here just as well)
+• 2 cups escarole, roughly chopped

 • salt and pepper, to taste

-Other additions to consider:
+Other toppings to consider:

 • a squeeze of lemon juice